 All three cinemas are deep cleaned every morning.
 Our Front of House team will also clean the auditorium after each screening, focusing on high touch areas such as arm rests.

 You can take drinks from our outside bar Undershed into the cinemas.

 Yes of course!
 On each of the film’s pages online we detail the film’s end time and how to book a table in the Café & Bar in advance.
-If you haven’t booked in advance, don’t worry, just speak to one of the members of staff in the foyer to see if there is walk up availability on the day.
+If you haven’t booked in advance, don’t worry, just go in and find yourself a table.

 At the moment due to restrictions in capacity and resource we can’t programme Cinébabies and Sunday Brunches.
 We will continue to look at this and will hopefully reintroduce them in the future.